 You should drain and clean your hot tub every 3-4 months.
 Your hot tub is like a giant bathtub, but you don’t drain it after every use.
 Therefore, body oils, cosmetics, and other body fluids build up in the water over time.
 And the more chemicals you add, that builds up too causing your sanitizers not to work anymore.

-Eliminating buildup while treating your spa surfaces with care is easier than it sounds, and you don’t need a degree in chemistry to do it.
-Before you change your hot tub water for the first—or fiftieth—time, learn how to drain and clean your hot tub the right way.
+Eliminating buildup while treating your hot tub surfaces with care is easier than it sounds, and you don’t need a degree in chemistry to do it.
+Before you change your water, learn how to drain and clean your hot tub the right way.